takanory/slides/20190224pyconapac/PITCHME.md

 ---

-## Case study: Calculator function using SymPy
+## Calculator function using SymPy

 +++